-- >The facility has implemented procedures to complete a screening reassessment within 30 days as required by §115.41(f). - >The agency has developed policy in Executive Directive #72 that is compliant with all components this standard. - >A screening tool has been developed and has been placed into use.
-The tool meets the requirements of the standard.

-- >Inmates entering the facility are screened immediately upon entry into the facility. - >Staff members and inmates confirm that the screening process is currently in place. - >There is no indication that any inmates have ever been disciplined for refusing to answer questions related to screening. - >Access to the information on the screening forms is controlled by the PREA Compliance Manager.
+- >The agency has developed policy in Executive Directive #72 that is compliant with all components this standard. - >A screening tool has been developed and has been placed into use.
+The tool meets the requirements of the standard. - >Staff members and inmates confirm that a screening process is currently in place. - >There is no indication that any inmates have ever been disciplined for refusing to answer questions related to screening. - >Access to the information on the screening forms is controlled by the passwords in an automated system.